fennec-lang/fennec/docs/design.md

 ## Vision

-"An interactive programming language for building reliable and efficient software".
+"A simple interactive programming language for building reliable and efficient software".

 ### Goals

+1. simplicity, in both language and programs that it guides you to write
-1. interactivity: instant feedback on any code change
+2. interactivity: instant feedback on any code change
-2. safety: fully safe with either static or dynamic enforcement
+3. safety: fully safe with either static or dynamic enforcement
-3. efficiency: control over data layout and absence of wasteful computation
+4. efficiency: control over data layout and absence of wasteful computation
-4. simplicity, in both language and programs that it guides you to write

 ### Non-goals

 - expressivity, in both syntax and semantics
 - maximal performance or zero-overhead
+- maximal compatibility with existing ecosystems

 ### Directions